 What type of feta?

 When using feta, make sure you do not buy already crumbled, it may not be as fresh and there are other ingredients often added to it.
-Greek feta (in Europe only Greek feta that can be called feta) is preferred, but if you are unable to find it, make sure the feta you do buy is made with sheep’s milk not cow’s (there is no such thing as cow’s milk feta).
+Greek feta (in Europe only Greek feta can be called feta) is preferred, but if you are unable to find it, make sure the feta you do buy is made with sheep’s milk not cow’s (there is no such thing as cow’s milk feta).
 Check here for more tips on buying feta.

 Photos by Elena Paravantes © All Rights Reserved